flybywiresim/docs/docs/simbridge/remote-displays/remote-mcdu.md

 ### Option 1: Tray Icon

-You can also directly open the Remote MCDU from the system tray by selecting "Open MCDU" in the context menu when using ++"Right Click"++ with your mouse.
+You can directly open the Remote MCDU from the system tray by selecting "Open MCDU" in the context menu when using ++"Right Click"++ with your mouse.

 ![simbridge-context-menu](../assets/simbridge/simbridge-context-menu.png){loading=lazy}